CogentRedTester/mpv-search-page/README.md

 The command page displays input commands that can be used in input.conf or the console, as well as their arguments.
 The script only searches the name of the commands.

 The search page shows all of the command names in lavendar on the left.
 The following words are arguments that the command takes, green arguments are compulsory, while cyan are optional.
 Each argument contains its type in small yellow brackets.
 Note that the type, and colour-coding is taken straight from the lua API, so it may not always be correct.

-Pressing keys 1-9 will load the command for that respective entry into console.lua, and print the arguments and their types to the console for reference.
-Compulsory arguments will have an exclamation mark before them.

 ### Properties
 ![property_page](screenshots/property_page.png)